lenra-io/docs/src/markdown/getting-started.md

 ## General requirements

-First of all, you have to install [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [docker](https://docs.docker.com/engine/install/) in your computer.
+First of all, you have to install [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [docker](https://docs.docker.com/engine/install/) on your computer.

 ## Install Lenra CLI using [**cargo**](https://doc.rust-lang.org/cargo/getting-started/installation.html)